December 7, 2015

 Like many people, Amy Jasper hadn't found her true passion until she started working in a new industry.
 For six years, Jasper had held an entry-level position at a large credit card company, and she hadn't felt particularly motivated to move beyond this role.
 When she switched jobs and began working in the cable television and communication field, she experienced a real a-ha moment, surprised by the passion she suddenly felt for her job.

-Jasper doesn’t have to think about what to do with a communications degree; she already knows that “SNHU is my first step towards success, and it’s been an amazing experience.”
-She especially loves interacting with fellow students, learning about their personal success stories.
-She says that her instructors have been great, and she likes knowing that they’re available for questions and always open for discussion.
+Jasper doesn't have to think about what to do with a communications degree; she already knows that she especially loves interacting with fellow students, learning about their personal success stories.
+She says that her instructors have been great, and she likes knowing that they're available for questions and always open for discussion.

 "I'm so excited to be on the path to becoming more and accomplishing my dreams," said Jasper.

-As a native Nigerian, who migrated to Canada, Oyetunji Ishola has worked in the marketing-communication sector for many years, but has “always had the thirst for something more, intellectually.
-As a busy family man, I could not afford to spend my time sitting in classrooms, yet I desire some quality in whatever I do.”
+As a native Nigerian, who immigrated to Canada, Oyetunji Ishola has worked in the marketing-communication sector for many years but has "always had the thirst for something more, intellectually.
+As a busy family man, I could not afford to spend my time sitting in classrooms, yet I desire some quality in whatever I do."

 Andrea Drew started her academic journey directly from high school, pursuing a degree in the medical field at her father's encouragement.
 She knew she didn't want to become an R.N., so she opted for a degree program that would lead to her role as an ultrasound technician.
 While she was waiting to get into her clinical rotation, she decided to start working toward a communications degree.
 Once she finished her rotation and began full-time work at a hospital, Drew wasn't able to finish her bachelor's in communications.

-Three years later, she was ready to return, but realized her schedule wouldn’t accommodate a classroom setting for completion.
-“I did some research,” Drew said.
-“SNHU was the perfect fit for my needs.”
-While working full-time as an ultrasound technologist, she said SNHU worked with her every step of the way, guiding her, checking in to make sure she was doing alright, and seeing if there was anything she needed.
+Three years later, she was ready to return but realized her schedule wouldn't accommodate a classroom setting for completion.
+While working full-time as an ultrasound technologist, she said going to school online worked with her schedule.

 With her BA, Drew decided to utilize her medical experience and knowledge and stay in the medical field, but work in the business aspect of the industry.

-Janay Gordon is earning her BA in Communication with a concentration in Public Relations.
-As the mom of two youngsters, working full-time as a customer contact center representative in the banking industry, Gordon is the oldest of four children.
-She says that she has to set an education example for her younger siblings, all of whom plan to attend a university when they graduate from high school.
+Janay Gordon is earning her concentration in Public Relations.
+As the mom of two youngsters and eldest of four children, she worked full-time as a customer contact center representative in the banking industry.
+She said that she has to set an education example for her younger siblings, all of whom plan to attend a university when they graduate from high school.

-As for her own goals, she plans to graduate summa cum laude from SNHU and work at a public relations firm, “where I know I will succeed.”
-She says that getting her college degree is not only a step towards her personal goals, but also for building a better future for her family.
+As for her own goals, she plans to graduate summa cum laude and work at a public relations firm, "where I know I will succeed."
+She says that getting her college degree is not only a step towards her personal goals but also to building a better future for her family.

-When you pursue a bachelor’s in communication online at SNHU, you’re able, like Gordon, to tailor your degree to your interests with a specific concentration, such as public relations, new media or professional writing.
+When you pursue a bachelor's in communication online, you're able, like Gordon, to tailor your degree to your interests with a specific concentration, such as public relations, new media or professional writing.

-Eileen McLaughlin, Ph.D., has had the distinct opportunity to both teach at SNHU and earn a degree here as well.
-As a long-time academic in communication in higher education, McLaughlin had previously earned her bachelor’s in communication, a master’s in international studies and a Ph.D. in Mass Communication, before opting to earn her online MBA in Social Media Marketing at SNHU.
+Eileen McLaughlin, Ph.D., has had the distinct opportunity to both teach and earn her degree online.
+As a long-time academic in communication in higher education, McLaughlin had previously earned her bachelor's in communication, a master's in international studies and a Ph.D. in Mass Communication, before opting to earn her online MBA in Social Media Marketing.

-With her vast experience in the communication field, she had an interest in building her knowledge and experience in social media and began searching for an online social media-marketing master’s program associated with a bricks-and-mortar school.
-While the online programs in this area of study were few and far between, those associated with a traditional university were even more rare.
-McLaughlin was especially interested in the online delivery of the degree, which was not only convenient,but also fit her career.
-She said“The way higher ed was going, I knew online teaching may be in my future.”
+With her vast experience in the communication field, she had an interest in building her knowledge and expertise in social media and began searching for an online social media-marketing master's program associated with a bricks-and-mortar school.
+While the online programs in this area of study were few and far between, those associated with a traditional university were even rarer.
+McLaughlin was especially interested in the online delivery of the degree, which was not only convenient but also fit her career.
+She said, "The way higher ed was going, I knew online teaching may be in my future."

-Her own experience with SNHU as a student plays a vital role in how she now teaches her own students online.
-“I see what I learned as a student, and that’s the way I approach my own teaching,” said McLaughlin.
-“I want people to know I’m there.
+Her own experience as an online student plays a vital role in how she now teaches her own students.
+"I see what I learned as a student, and that's the way I approach my own teaching," said McLaughlin.
+"I want people to know I'm there.
 I provide answers as quickly as possible.
-I respond to everyone’s [discussion] threads.”
+I respond to everyone's [discussion] threads."